 These aren’t your everyday IPAs or pale ales, either.
 The point of the event, hosted by Jason and Todd Alström, founders of the website Beer Advocate, is to showcase beers “that will push the boundaries of brewing, and the minds and palates of attendees, through creativity and innovation.”
 This event is all about breweries gone wild — and you best believe the brewers who get a crack at showcasing their stuff take that challenge seriously.

-If you’re attending this year (all three sessions are sold out, though you might be able to still find tickets here) or are just curious, here are a few things to know before wading into the world of extreme beer.
+If you’re attending this year, here are a few things to know before wading into the world of extreme beer.

 Don’t be fooled into thinking IPAs will dominate.
 Sure, “extreme” often means “boozy,” and that pedestal is too often occupied by IPAs these days.
 But you’ll also find everything from saisons to wild ales, barleywines to whatever the hell a Pistachio Crème Pie is.
 This isn’t just about booze; it’s about ingredients and technique, too.
 To wit: Veggies are going to feature prominently in this year’s lineup.
 So be prepared for that.
 To wit: In 2014, Funky Buddha brought their Passionfruit Berliner Weisse and Cigar City brought Margarita Gose – two styles that have since become hallmarks of the sour section – so expect to see early incarnations of what could be your favorite beer in years to come.